hylee1rt/nba_final/index.md

-all data was obtained from https://www.basketball-reference.com/.
+All data was obtained from https://www.basketball-reference.com/.